-- ◆ Areas of highly erodible and highly permeable soils. - A description of appropriate avoidance and/or mitigation efforts, including preservation or conservation areas that will be provided as part of the proposed development, as described in EN-Policy 4. - A study of steeply-sloped and sensitive soil areas. - 3.
-The Planning Office will update the General Development Plan submission requirements contained in the Zoning Ordinance, based on this Environment Plan and other relevant laws and regulations.
-The Planning Office will use these guidelines as a checklist for systematically reviewing rezoning and special use permit applications in terms of the data provided on natural resources and make these guidelines available to the public and applicants. - 4.
-All County offices involved in land use will coordinate with local, federal, state, and regional environmental organizations to facilitate the exchange of data and implementation of environmental protection measures. - 5.
-Ensure that the County is cognizant of the environmental issues and impacts of development projects of adjacent jurisdictions that might affect the health, safety, and welfare of the citizens of Prince William County. - 6.
-Encourage developers to incorporate into site planning various environmentally sensitive approaches to stormwater management, including low-impact development techniques, for example, as outlined in the Center for Watershed Protection manuals, and preservation and restoration of natural land forms, as discussed in this Plan and the Community Design Plan. - 7.
-Ensure that open space is maintained in the County and that a minimum of 39 percent of the total land area in the County will be retained as open space by buildout of the Comprehensive Plan, through appropriate amendments to the Zoning Ordinance to increase open space requirements. - 8.
+- 1. Develop a methodology to account for the depreciation of renewable resources (such as forest, groundwater) and non-renewable resources (such as unique habitat) when evaluating the economic health of the County. - 2.
+Update the Zoning Ordinance environmental constraints analysis requirements to show the following as three separate items: - a.
+Approximate delineation of all wetland areas - b.
+Approximate location of all Chesapeake Bay Resource Protection Areas - c.
+All intermittent streams - 3.
+All County offices involved in land use will coordinate with local, federal, state, and regional environmental organizations to facilitate the exchange of data and implementation of environmental protection measures. - 4.
+Ensure that the County is cognizant of the environmental issues and impacts of development projects of adjacent jurisdictions that might affect the health, safety, and welfare of the citizens of Prince William County. - 5.
+Encourage developers to incorporate into site planning various environmentally sensitive approaches to stormwater management, including low-impact development (LID) techniques on appropriate sites, for example, as outlined in the Center for Watershed Protection manuals, and preservation and restoration of natural land forms, as discussed in this Plan and the Community Design Plan. - 6.
+Ensure that open space is maintained in the County and that a minimum of 39 percent of the total land area in the County will be retained as open space by build-out of the Comprehensive Plan, through appropriate amendments to the Zoning Ordinance or other appropriate documents, to increase open space requirements. - 7.
 Amend the open space requirements in the Zoning Ordinance to ensure preservation/provision of open space within all developments.